 This space is used for the Museum’s public programming where visitors participate in courageous conversations and hands-on workshops with people from a diverse range of backgrounds including artists, educators, and each other.
-In addition, The Studio has drop-in hours where visitors of all ages can participate in self-directed art-making projects.
+In addition, The Studio has drop-in hours on weekends where visitors of all ages can participate in self-directed art-making projects.
 The scale of The Studio allows for intimate and focused experiences catalyzed by the artists’ work and ideas present in the exhibitions.

 We’re thrilled to re-open The Studio to families for Explore! – a drop-in art-making series during Museum open hours on weekends.
 Families can explore the themes in our current exhibitions by creating art through a self-guided activity with free materials and prompts on display in The Studio!
 Each month on Third Saturday, the Museum's monthly free admission day, a new Explore! activity will be introduced and visitors of all ages are welcome to participate.

 JULY 16 TO AUGUST 19

 Explore the art-making process of LaKela Brown in this self-guided activity with prompts shared in The Studio!
 Brown’s sculptural relief works of plaster and acrylic, featured in 52 Artists: A Feminist Milestone, present celebratory symbols of Black female empowerment and 1990s hip-hop culture as if they were artifacts from another time.
 All ages are welcome to participate, free with admission during Museum hours.

 AUGUST 20 TO SEPTEMBER 16

 Explore!
 Studio Activity: LJ Roberts and Alanna Fields